zoom/unsplash-chatbot/README.md

 ### Heroku (CLI)

 1. If you cloned this repo, you may use the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) to deploy your server.
 Remember to [provision Postgres](https://devcenter.heroku.com/articles/provisioning-heroku-postgres) and [set your config vars (envoirnment variables)](https://devcenter.heroku.com/articles/config-vars).

+1. Create the users table in your database and add the [pgcrypto encryption extension](https://www.postgresql.org/docs/current/pgcrypto.html) by running the seed file:

+   `$ heroku run node ./seed.js`

 1. Copy the Heroku url and paste it in the Bot endpoint URL input on your Zoom App's Features section.
 Remember to include `/unsplash` path.